"I don't know what silence sounds like any more.

 Everybody experiences tinnitus differently; it is very important that we take an entirely holistic and individual approach to tinnitus treatment, which is why at Cardiff Hearing, we have a range of health professionals on hand to help.

 You're not alone.

-Did you know Approximately 15% of the world’s population experiences tinnitus, where 70-90% of those will have accompanying hearing loss.
+Approximately 15% of the world’s population experiences tinnitus, where 70-90% of those will have accompanying hearing loss.
 For the most part, people can distract themselves from tinnitus where no treatment is required, but for 10-20% of the population experiencing tinnitus, they seek and require professional help.

 We can't cure tinnitus, but we can treat it.

 "My doctor tells me nothing can be done about tinnitus and I'll just have to live with it"

 This is a complete myth; there are lots of things we can try to help make tinnitus less intrusive.
 Check out some options below for clinically proven ways to help make your life more zen.